mat-0/uk.thechels.cod/_pages/flood-warnings.md

 ## Latest

 <!-- flood_marker starts -->
-- Flood alert: River Leadon catchment
+- Warning no longer in force: River Leadon catchment
-- River levels are currently rising due to overnight rainfall.
-Flooding is possible throughout today, Saturday 29 November 2025.
-Flooding may affect low lying land and roads adjacent to the River Leadon.
-Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge.
-We are closely monitoring the situation.
-Avoid using low lying footpaths and any bridges near local watercourses.
-This message will be updated by 5:00PM on 29 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
+Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.

 - Flood alert: River Wye in Herefordshire
 - Rising river levels today may lead to flooding.
 Flooding is possible from today 29 November 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Predicted peaks:- Hay on Wye 1.8m to 2.1m on 29/11 PM, Bredwardine 3.6m to 4.0m on 29/11 evening, Belmont 3.7m to 4.1m on 30/11 AM, Old Wye Bridge 3.1m to 3.6m on 30/11 AM, Mordiford 3.3m to 3.8m on 30/11 AM, Ross on Wye 2.5m to 3.0m on 30/11 PM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 30 November 2025 or as the situation changes.

-- Flood alert: Rivers in the Forest of Dean
+- Warning no longer in force: Rivers in the Forest of Dean
-- River levels are currently rising due to overnight rainfall.
-Flooding is possible throughout today Saturday 29 November 2025.
-Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
-Other locations that may be affected include Westbury and Lydney.
-We are closely monitoring the situation.
-Avoid using low lying footpaths and any bridges near local watercourses .
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
+Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.

+- Flood alert: River Wye in Gloucestershire
+- High river levels today may lead to flooding.
+Flooding is possible on 29 November 2025 .
+Flooding may affect low lying land and roads along the River Wye.
+Predicted peaks:- Ross on Wye 3.2m to 3.6m 30/11 PM, Lydbrook 4.0m to 4.3m 30/11 PM.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 5:00pm on 29 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 30 November 2025 or as the situation changes.

 <!-- flood_marker ends -->